A Definitive Guide To Cloud Computing In Healthcare

 Lesser capital investments: Shifting to cloud platforms is instrumental for avoiding heavy capital infrastructure and allows for more flexibility in spending.
 Setting up a cloud network does not require upfront capital investment into infrastructure as the IT systems can be acquired on the basis of need when required.

 Cost flexibility: Cloud computing includes the cost of staff resources required to deploy and maintain IT resources, thus negating the recruitment and training of skilled IT personnel.
 Additionally the cloud infrastructure is set up maintained externally.
 Healthcare organizations do not have to acquire the necessary hardware, software and personnel.
 They only need to pay for the services actually availed by them making it relatively cheaper.

 Remote accessibility: The biggest advantage of storing data on cloud is the ability to access and retrieve the relevant data from any location.
 Healthcare experts can review the data even from remote locations using secure access logging making healthcare more accessible to the population.

 Scalability: The cloud services have the inherent ability to adjust to fluctuations in demand.
 In case of a rapid increase in demand, the servers offer scalability and can accommodate rapid rise in demand that may arise due to situations like a disaster or an epidemic.

 Enhanced security: Cloud hosting is a great way of protecting sensitive medical data.
-Sophisticated security measures such as data encryption, filtering of access and secure access login can easily be implemented by healthcare developers and service providers into the data cloud making it more secure than the conventional data storage techniques.
+Sophisticated security measures such as data encryption, filtering of access and secure access login can easily be implemented by custom healthcare software development companies and service providers into the data cloud making it more secure than the conventional data storage techniques.

 3. Functional Advantages